I'm Gonna Getcha Good!

-"I'm Gonna Getcha Good!" is a song recorded by the Canadian recording artist Shania Twain for her fourth studio album Up!
+"I'm Gonna Getcha Good!" is a song by the Canadian recording artist Shania Twain, released as the lead single from her fourth studio album, Up!
 (2002).
 This song was written by Twain and her then-husband Robert John "Mutt" Lange, who also produced this track.
 The country pop song was released by Mercury Nashville Records on October 7, 2002, to country radio, as the lead single to the Up! album.
 The "Green" country version was released in the United States and Australia while in the rest of the world, the "Red" pop version was released instead.
 To promote the single, Twain performed on a multitude of shows, including Top of the Pops, Wetten, dass..?, The Early Show, and the 2002 CMA Awards.

 Critics responded to "I'm Gonna Getcha Good!" positively, although it was seen as derivative of Twain's previous work.
 As her first single release in over two years, the track immediately garnered success.
 It debuted at number 24 on the US Billboard Hot Country Songs chart on October 19, 2002, which was at the time the highest debut ever on the chart by a female artist; it peaked at number seven.
 Internationally, the track received more success, topping the charts in Twain's native Canada and Romania, and reaching the top five in Norway, Poland, and the United Kingdom, where in the latter country has gone on to be certified Silver by the British Phonographic Industry.
 A music video, shot by Paul Boyd, was released which featured Twain being chased around by a robot in a dystopian town; it received the Concept Video of the Year award at the 2003 CMT Flameworthy Awards and Best Video of the Year award at the 2003 Canadian CMA Awards.